Coder-0178/ShadowFiles/readme.md

 await register({
     url: "/the-url-to-sw.js",
     // you can pass options here like scope
-    scope: "/dyn"
+    scope: "/dyn", // default: "/"

+    type: "module" // THIS IS THE DEFAULT
 });
-// now its ready!
+// now it's ready!
 ```

 > [!IMPORTANT]